OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 3. Repeat steps 1-4 of the procedure for generating an HMAC.
 4. Compare the extracted HMAC-bytes to the result of step 3.

-When generating the HMAC based on the [Android Keystore](https://developer.android.com/training/articles/keystore.html "Android Keystore"), then it is best to only do this for Android 6 and higher.
+When generating the HMAC based on the [Android Keystore](https://developer.android.com/training/articles/keystore.html "Android Keystore"), then it is best to only do this for Android 6.0 (API level 23) and higher.

 The following is a convenient HMAC implementation without `AndroidKeyStore`: